Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-If you paint with oils, acrylics or water colors, you need a simple system to store and organize your art brushes.
-Many artists keep their expensive brushes standing upright on their handles in a jar or similar container.
-Storing the art brushes upright protects the bristles while they are working and makes it easy for the artist to switch between different brushes and paint colors.
-The art brushes are grouped together by size and by type, making it faster and easier to find the right brush when you need it.
+Every artist who paint with oils, acrylics or watercolors needs a simple system to store and organize their art brushes.
+Storing brushes upright protects the bristles and enables the artist to see the different types and size of bristles when switching between brushes.
+Grouping your art brushes together by size and by type makes it even easier and faster to find the right brush when you need it.

-This simple artist's paint brush holder is easy to make, and this is a great project for recycling or repurposing an attractive container.
-A simple and inexpensive project, the artist's paint brush holder makes an easy project for a child to make as a homemade gift to a teacher, grandparent or parent who likes to paint.
+This paintbrush holder is easy to make and is a great project for recycling or repurposing an attractive container.
+It is also an easy and inexpensive project, making a paintbrush holder a simple yet thoughtful project for a child to make as a homemade gift to a teacher, grandparent or parent who likes to paint.

-This artist's paint brush holder uses a tin from a gift basket of chocolates and is approximately 4" in diameter by 7 " high.
-A quick look around our craft room offered several similar containers that would make a good base for this project.
-If you don't have a suitable container to repurpose, the local craft store has a selection of durable and decorative containers.
-Or treat yourself to a tin of chocolates or coffee, and save the container.
+I made my artist paintbrush holder from a tin container that came in a gift basket of chocolates.
+The tin is approximately four inches in diameter by seven inches high; large enough to hold my small collection of brushes.
+A quick look around our craft room offered several similar containers that would also make a good base for this project.
+Craft stores also offer a selection of durable and decorative containers.
+Or better yet, treat yourself to a tin of chocolates or coffee and save the container.

-A simple stand inside the container organizes the brushes, keeping them neat and vertical.
-Use the different sized holes to group brushes by brush size or by function.
-To make the stand, start by measuring the diameter of the container.
-Use a compass to draw a circle that is slightly smaller than the inside diameter of the container, and then draw two circles on to a thin piece of plywood.
-One circle is for the top of the holder, and the second forms the bottom.
+A custom-made stand is placed inside the container to organize the brushes, keeping them neat and vertical.
+I used different sized holes to group brushes by brush size and by function.
+To make the stand, I started by measuring the diameter of the container.
+Then I used a compass to draw two circles onto a thin piece of plywood that are slightly smaller than the inside diameter of the container.
+One circle is for the top of the stand to hold the brushes and the second forms the bottom.

-Use a jigsaw to cut out the plywood circles, and then sand the edges smooth.
-Drill a small 1/16" pilot hole in the center of circles, right on the mark made by the point of the compass.
+I cut out the plywood circles using my bandsaw and then sand the edges smooth (a jigsaw would work fine too).
+I drilled a small 1/16" pilot hole in the center of circles, right on the mark made by the point of the compass.

-Arrange nickels and dimes to create a pattern around the circle for the top of the paintbrush holder.
-Coins work well as templates for laying out different sized brush holes, Once drilled through with 1/2" and 5/8" diameter bits, these holes will hold the brushes upright in the container.
+Coins work well as templates for laying out different-sized brush holes.
+I used nickels and dimes to create a pattern around the circle that will become the top of the paintbrush holder.
+Once drilled through with 1/2" and 5/8" diameter bits, these holes will hold the brushes upright in the container.

-Cut a piece of scrap wood into a strip measuring approximately 6 " long by 3/4" square.
 The length of the wooden strip is determined by the height of the container: the combined height of the wooden strip plus the thickness of the two plywood circles should be slightly less than the overall height of the container.
+I cut a piece of scrap wood into a strip measuring approximately 6" long by 3/4" square.

-Attach a plywood circle to each end of the wood strip with a small screw.
-Paint the completed base with spray paint for a clean and finished look, and then drop the base into the container.
-Functional and attractive, this unique container is ready to store your favorite artist brushes.
+The plywood circles are attached to each end of the wood strip with a small screw.
+A couple of coats of gray spray paint finished the stand before dropping it into the container.
+The container was ready to store my favorite brushes.